What is an Operating System?

 4. Hardware

-Resource Management
+Process Management

-Multiprogramming: Technique that keeps several programs active in memory and switches execution among the different programs to maximize the use of the CPU and other resources.
+Multiprogramming: Technique that keeps several programs active in memory and switches execution among different programs to maximize the use of the CPU and other resources.

 Time-Sharing (Multitasking): Extension of multiprogramming where the CPU is switched periodically among all active computations to guarantee acceptable response times.

-Example: More on I/O and CPU-Bound
+Example: More on I/O and CPU-Bound instructions

 Suppose the following: